IAP-Reloaded/Ogar/README.md

 20   | Rainbow FFA    | Hint: Use with "setAcid(true)"
-21   | Food Decay     | Food dissapears after five seconds, NYI** 22   | Maze           | FFA but you are in a maze, NYI**
+21   | Food Decay     | Food dissapears after five seconds, NYI** 22   | Maze           | FFA but you are in a maze, NYI** 23   | Hidden         | Everyone else on the map is hidden, NYI** 24   | Arrows         | Use arrow keys to move instead of mouse, NYI**

 WIP*: Work in Progress
-NYI**: Not Yet Implemented, please make these gamemode ideas a reality!
+NYI**: Not Yet Implemented, please make these gamemode ideas a reality and help us code!!

 ## Console Commands
 The current available console commands are listed here.
 Command names are not case sensitive, but player names are.